A Quick Guide on How to Get to Munich [2026] + Travel Tips

 There are two outstanding churches near Marienplatz called Peterskirche and Frauenkirche.
 Peterskirche is considered to be the oldest church in Munich, its construction dates back to the 12th century.
 The architectural style of Peterskirche is a mixture of Gothic and Baroque, since part of it was completed already in the 18th and 19th centuries.
 The church is crowned with a 91-meter tower.
 You can climb at the top, if desired.

 The main City Cathedral of Munich is the Frauenkirche, the construction of which dates back to the 15th century.
-The domes of its towers have bulb-shaped form, which is not typical for the vast majority of pointed cathedrals in Germany.
+Its domes have bulb-shaped form, which is not typical for the vast majority of pointed cathedrals in Germany.
 There is also an observation deck at the top.

 A few more notable cathedrals have been preserved in Munich, including the Theatinerkirche collegiate church and the late Baroque Azamkirche church.
 Both of them are famous not only for their unusual facades, but also for their interior decoration.
 Here you can find stucco, paintings, frescoes, marble figures and statues of saints.
 It is definitely worth visiting too.